 Satisfactory Academic Progress (SAP)

-Federal regulations require all financial aid recipients to maintain Satisfactory Academic Progress in a course of study leading toward a degree or certificate.
-Failure to meet one or more of the established standards of Satisfactory Academic Progress (SAP) will make a student ineligible for financial aid.
+Federal regulations require all financial aid recipients to maintain Satisfactory Academic Progress (SAP) in a course of study leading toward a degree or certificate.
+Failure to meet one or more of the established standards of SAP will make a student ineligible for financial aid.
 Financial Aid SAP status includes all previous academic history, even if the student did not receive financial aid.

-It is the student’s responsibility to monitor academic progress.
-Although the Financial Aid Office attempts to send students correspondence informing them of their status, students who do not meet the standards will be ineligible for financial aid even if they do not receive correspondence.
+It is the student’s responsibility to monitor his or her academic progress.
+Although the Financial Aid Office attempts to send students correspondence informing them of their status, students who do not meet the standards of SAP will be ineligible for financial aid even if they do not receive correspondence.

 This policy is separate from the HFC’s Academic Probation and Dismissal policies.
 This website provides information for commonly asked questions related to Financial Aid SAP.
 However, the complete policy can be found in the HFC Financial Aid brochure.